in the habit: baked garlic sweet potato fries

 Despite my meticulous research and preparation, I'd never actually cooked with sweet potatoes and didn't anticipate their texture.
 They're kind of a thick, dense, starchy consistency, unlike regular potatoes, which you can cut as easily as apples.
 Shaping the sweet potatoes into fries was a struggle, and they oozed this white, sticky stuff that I assume is some kind of sugary compound that helps sweet potatoes caramelize so nicely.

-Toss the uncooked fries in a mixing bowl or plastic bag, coat evenly with olive oil, and season with salt, pepper, and other spices.
-I used a little minced garlic for an extra kick.
+Toss the uncooked fries in a mixing bowl or plastic bag, coat evenly with 3 tbsp olive oil, and season with ½ tbsp salt, ½ tbsp pepper, and other spices (½ tbsp paprika, ½ tbsp garlic powder).
+I used a little minced garlic (1 tbsp) for an extra kick.

 Lay out the fries on the baking sheet in a single layer (no foil or parchment paper), for even baking.
 Bake for 15 minutes, flip over with a spatula, and bake for an additional 15 minutes on the other side.
 The surface should change from shiny orange to a more matte texture.
 Let the edges caramelize a little, to really bring out the sweetness!